ChoiceCoin/Compliance/README.md

 # Compliance
 This repository contains software for compliance.
 Accelerating excellence in compliance and ethics is an important part of Choice Coin's role as an open source governance platform.
 Below is an evolving regulatory corpus for blockchain technologies.
 The corupus includes statutes, cases, secondary sources, and corporate filings relating to the evolution of blockchain and law.
 The goal for this repository is to advance an optimized compliance program for Choice Coin and make information availible to the public.
-The software is open source and may be used by anyone, subject to the terms and conditions of the [License](https://github.com/ChoiceCoin/Compliance/blob/main/LICENSE).
+The software is open source and may be used by anyone, subject to the terms and conditions of the [License](https://github.com/ChoiceCoin/Compliance/blob/main/LICENSE) and Disclaimer below.

+# Disclaimer

+*This repository is for compliance purposes only.
+Nothing in this repository is or should be considered legal advice.
+Nothing in this repository can replace a lawyers advice or counsel.*

 # Cross-Chain Capability